 The preparation of unit histories is an essential component of the CAP Historical Program and historians at the squadron, group. wing, and region level are asked to submit an annual history every calendar year.

 CAP historians are encouraged to undertake extended studies of topics relevant to Civil Air Patrol history that result in the completion of a detailed written narrative.
-Historical monographs are reviewed by the Chief Historian prior to publication.
+Historical monographs are reviewed by the National Historian prior to publication.

 Historical reports less extensive in scope or non-narrative in format may be published as "special studies."
-Special studies are approved by the Chief Historian prior to any dissemination outside the unit of origin.
+Special studies are approved by the National Historian prior to any dissemination outside the unit of origin.
 Studies of this nature may cover a wide range of topics, including (but not limited to) command lineages, uniform and insignia regulations, lists of personnel or missions, CAP customs, and specific events.

 In CAP, our most valuable resources are the people--past and present--who have made our work possible.
 CAP historians are strongly encouraged to participate in the creation of oral histories with long-term members, former members, leaders, and aerospace pioneers.